khulnasoft-lab/design.khulnasoft.com/contents/brand-design/color.md

 ## Primary colors

 Charcoal and White are the base colors used in all branded materials.
-The remaining oranges and purples in the primary palette are used in reinforcing elements, such as graphics and illustrations
+The remaining oranges and purples in the primary palette are used in reinforcing elements, such as graphics and illustrations.

 [Color swatches](https://gitlab.com/gitlab-com/marketing/brand-product-marketing/brand-product-marketing/brand-design/-/tree/e6e2bb24e899078935d1aeb0e65c226b6bf36a8b/brand/brand-assets/brand-color-palettes) are denoted with a _p_ (for primary palette), _g_ (for gradients), or _s_ (for secondary palette).
 Refer to the [color usage](#color-usage) section for more information on when to use digital vs. print colors.